-- 1. PSC 5V12 Graduate Internship, involving a written report on at least three months of full-time supervised employment with a public service agency; - 2.
-PSC 5395 Professional Paper and one additional 5000 graduate level elective; - 3.
+- PSC 5V12 Graduate Internship, involving a written report on at least three months of full-time supervised employment with a public service agency; - 2.
+PSC 5392 Professional Paper in Public Policy and Administration and one additional 5000 graduate level elective; - 3.
 PSC 5V99 Master's Thesis including an oral defense of the project.